lijiaru0305/warped-disk-hydrodynamics/README.md

 # Warped Disk Hydrodynamics

-This repository contains notebooks developed for a research project on the steady-state structure and nonlinear evolution of warped disks.
-The materials here are used to explore theoretical predictions, analyze hydrodynamic simulations, and produce diagnostic and illustrative figures relevant to warped-disk dynamics.
+This repository contains notebooks developed for our research project on the steady-state structure and nonlinear evolution of warped disks, including:

-## Contents

-The repository includes notebooks for:
 - analytic and semi-analytic calculations of warped-disk structure
 - analysis scripts for hydrodynamic simulation outputs
 - visualization notebooks used in this project

+## Table of Contents

+Notebooks for figures in our paper
+- `01_warped_disk_geometry`

+Notebooks for analytical and semi-analytical calculations
+- TBD

 ## Software